10 Fun Android Word Games

 Alphabear

 Alphabear is a unique beast.
-It started off as a phone game, but its most polished iteration has since been released on Steam and as a direct download on PC and Mac.
+It started off as an Android word game, but its most polished iteration has since been released on Steam and as a direct download on PC and Mac.
 Few games have successfully made that jump, but Alphabear earns it.
-Alphabear puzzles challenge verbal and spatial reasoning at once, using the classic "select letters to spell a word" mechanic, but rewarding players with useful (and adorable) power-up bears for using letters close to one another.
-In Alphabear 2 you can send your bears to Bear School and buy them clothes.
-It's a simple conceit that rapidly becomes devilishly devious.
+Alphabear puzzles challenge verbal and spatial reasoning at once, using the classic "select letters to spell a word" mechanic, but rewarding players with useful (and adorable) power-up bears for unscrambling letters.

 Shortyz Crosswords

 Shortyz isn't a game, it's an aggregator.
 Specifically, it's the best aggregator out there for American crossword puzzles.
-It doesn't have the biggest name in the game; the New York Times is understandably possessive of the IP of its puzzles.
-But aside from that omission, Shortyz Crosswords gets most of the big names in American news and provides a clean, convenient digital interface in which to cross your words.
+It even has the biggest name in the game: The New York Times crossword puzzles.
+Though, you’ll need to have a paid subscription to The New York Times to access those.
+Shortyz Crosswords gets most of the major names in American news and provides a clean, convenient digital interface in which to cross your words.

 Typeshift